Pontiac51/miniAVX/README.md

 * BigFont.c - Converted from RinkyDinkyElectronics, needs to go into OLED_I2C library folder

 ***ATTENTION!!!***
-* BigFont.c and LedControl.h from "libraries" folder have to go into your respective libraries folder to make the OLED and 7-segment work properly!
+* BigFont.c and LedControl.h from "libraries" folder have to go into their respective libraries folder (OLED_I2C and LedControl/src) to make the OLED and 7-segment work properly!

 ***Remarks:***
 * The programer port is used for TX and the native port for RX.
 Reason is that a RX on programer port resets the Arduino.